simonangel-fong/Note_Tech/Operating_System/ccp/security/security.md

 - `Hashing function`

   - A function that accepts arbitrary size value and maps it to a fixed-size data structure.
-  - A deterministic function always **returns the same output for the same input**.
+  - A deterministic function that always **returns the same output for the same input**.

 ![Hashing function](./pic/hashing_function.png)